Bank of Japan Monetary Policy Statement

 Event Time: 23:50 CET

 It's a detailed record of the BOJ Policy Board's meeting, providing in-depth insights into the economic conditions that influenced their decision on where to set interest rates.
 More hawkish than expected is good for the currency.
 Although, the BOJ turned more dovish than markets anticipated because the trade war had precipitated again and the global economy including Japan slowed considerably during the coronavirus pandemic, even though Japan didn't close.
-But, the BOJ sounded slightly hawkish, but were careful as well.
+Now, restrictions are back in Japan and the BOJ sounded more dovish in the last meeting, so let's see what they talked about.

 <% indicator.indicator_name %>